Thembu

-The Thembu (abaThembu ababhuzu-bhuzu, abanisi bemvula ilanga libalele) refers to the Xhosa people who were under the Thembu Kingdom.
+The Thembu (AbaThembu) are a Xhosa nation that inhabited the Kingdom of Thembuland.
+They were established around the 16th century as one of the Xhosa federations in the Transkeian territories.
+The federation was later annexed by the British Empire shortly after the death of King Sarhili.

-According to Xhosa oral tradition, the Thembu migrated along the east coast of Southern Africa before settling in KwaZulu-Natal.
-The earliest known Thembu ancestor is Mbulali, whose grandson (named Thembu), led his people from what became the South African province of KwaZulu-Natal to Dedesi in the present-day Transkei region of South Africa.
-The Thembu emerged as a unified people during the reign of Ngubengcuka, who united clans living in Thembuland into a single political entity, owing allegiance to the Thembu royal family, or "Hala Mvelase."
-Famous Thembus include Nelson Mandela, whose father was a reigning nobleman from a junior branch of the Madiba clan of kings, and Walter Sisulu.
+According to Xhosa oral tradition, the Hala clan migrated along the east coast of southern Africa before settling in KwaZulu-Natal.
+The earliest known Thembu ancestor is Chief Mbulali Ka-Nanzinzaba, whose grandson (named uMthembu KaNtongakazi), led his people from what became the South African province of KwaZulu-Natal to Dedesi in the present-day Transkei region of South Africa.
+The Thembu emerged as a single political entity during the reign of Nxeko, who settled in Dedesi and was awarded chieftainship by King Togu, who later handed him independence to form a new Xhosa state.
+Famous descendants of Nxeko include members of the royal line of the Xhosa Kingdom and politicians like Nelson Mandela, whose father was a reigning nobleman from a junior branch of the AmaMadiba clan of kings, and Walter Sisulu.

 Name

-In Xhosa, the name is abaThembu, (aba- is a common prefix implying "people").
+In Xhosa, the name is abaThembu (aba- is a common prefix implying "people").
 The territory of the Thembu state was historically known as Thembuland.

-In the 19th century, Thembu were frequently known as the "Tamboekie" or "Tambookie" people.
-This name was originally the Khoisan language term specifically for the followers of Chief Maphasa who moved into the area west of the Great Kei River in the 1820s.
-However, Europeans used these terms as a synonym for "Thembu" for much of the 19th century.
+In the 19th century, the Thembu were frequently known as the "Tamboekie" or "Tambookie" people.
+This name was originally the Khoisan language term specifically for the followers of Chief Maphasa, who moved into the area west of the Great Kei River in the 1820s.
+However, Europeans used these terms as synonyms for "Thembu" for much of the 19th century.